 5. Water sources are frozen

 Offer running water to birds – it’s near-impossible to find on freezing winter days, and water is just as important as food.
-You’ll find that offering water makes your backyard the place to be for your favorite backyard birds.
+You’ll find that offering water in a heated bath makes your backyard the place to be for your favorite backyard birds.

 The best things to feed backyard birds in winter